Writing for the web courses

 I provide writing for the web training for a wide range of organisations, from corporations and government departments to universities and not-for-profits.

-The workshops are fun and interactive – whether they’re taught in person or online – and are filled with practical exercises that allow participants to immediately put theory into practice.
+The workshops are fun, interactive and filled with practical exercises that allow participants to immediately put theory into practice.

 The training can be customised to cover the topics relevant to you, whether it’s writing for: